 - There is a history of achievements of this particular team; it does not take time for them to demonstrate cohesion;

 - The contract can be terminated at almost any time, which reduces the risks on the part of the client;

-- The cost is the same or sometimes even lower than that of the in-house team.
+- The cost is lower than that of the in-house team.

 A team on constant communication, but remotely.

 Also you might need a project manager who helps to handle cultural differences.